roots/bud/README.md

 )
 ```

-Now, other plugins or the user can modify this value, same as above:
+Now, other plugins or the user can modify this value:

 ```js
 bud.hooks.on('plugin.filter.key', defaultValue =>
   defaultValue.shift(),
 )
 ```

+## Framework

+Users who want even less boilerplate can start by installing `@roots/bud-framework` instead of `@roots/bud`.
+This will allow them to configure everything, including their development server, transpiler etc., exactly to their liking.
+Those users may wish to fork `@roots/bud` so as to have a starting point to configure from.

 ## Contributing